hmrc/single-customer-account-wrapper-data/README.md

 **Versioning:**

-The Wrapper Data microservice will be backwards compatible with earlier versions of the Library, so if a consuming service does not update their library due to time constraints, the previous version of the latest menu config will still be returned.
+The Wrapper Data microservice is designed to be backwards compatible with earlier versions of the Library, so if a consuming service does not update their library due to time constraints, the previous version of the latest menu config will still be returned.
 However it is recommended to keep the library up to date.
 Using sbt dependencyUpdates or a similar version checker is also recommended.
 If a breaking change occurs and the fallback version will not be sufficient, for example in the event of a security update, drastic rework, etc. SCA may enforce Bobby Rules to ensure that consuming services update their library versions ASAP, which will break build pipelines until the consuming service updates their SCA library version.

 ### License